hylo-lang/hylo/README.md

 ### (Mutable) Value Semantics

-A type has value semantics if values of that type are independent: the value of a variable cannot change through operations on another variable.
+A type has value semantics if variables of that type have independent values: the value of a variable cannot change through operations on another variable.

 ```val
 // Declares a generic 'Pair' type.